fablab-ka/labnet-can2mqtt/README.md

 * mqtt_broker - the IP of the mqtt broker
 * mqtt_broker_port - the port that is configured for the mqtt broker (usually 1883 or 8883)
 * mqtt_client_id - the client id of this bridge unit
-* mqtt_topic_base - the template of the topic the bridge should publish its messages on.
+* mqtt_topic_template - the template of the topic the bridge should publish its messages on.
 * canbus_interface - the name of the CAN interface that should be used
 * canbus_type - the type of the CAN interface (e.g. socketcan)